kylem038/selector-tutorial/src/selectors/README.md

     - “Globalized” selectors accepts take the root state and figure out where to find the right slice
     - “Localized” selectors get a slice of state and don’t care about the root state.

+## Pitfalls

+- Note about null checks
+- Adding separate selector function for every single field is not a good idea!
+- Don’t memoize every selector either.
+Generally if you’re using map or filter it’s a good idea to memoize it.

 ## Resources